123rd Operations Group: Notable pilots

+Claude J. Crenshaw was the 359th Fighter Group's fourth highest ranking ace with seven victories in aerial combat.
+Crenshaw flew 270 combat hours between April 1944 and December 1944 in ETO, and his personal P-51 was named 'Louisiana Heatwave'.
+After World War II, he continued served in the USAF until 1965, retiring at the rank of Lieutenant Colonel.

 Air National Guard

 The group was redesignated 123d Fighter Group and allotted to the National Guard on 24 May 1946.
 It was organized at Standiford Field, Louisville, Kentucky, and was extended federal recognition on 28 September 1947.
 Upon mobilization, he unit would be gained by Tenth Air Force of Continental Air Command.
 Upon activation, the group was assigned two of its former squadrons.
 The 165th Fighter Squadron (the former 368th Fighter Squadron) was located with group headquarters at Standiford Field and the 167th Fighter Squadron (the former 369th Fighter Squadron) was at Kanawha County Airport, West Virginia.
 The following year, the 156th Fighter Squadron at Morris Field, North Carolina was assigned as the group's third operational squadron.
 The group was again equipped with Mustangs.
 Administrative and logistics support for the group was supplied by the 223d Air Service Group, which had detachments at each operational squadron's location.
 In 1949, the unit earned its first Spaatz Trophy, an award given each year to the premier Air National Guard flying unit.